DataSQRL/datasqrl.github.io/docs/reference/sqrl/learn.md

 ## Time Handling in SQRL
 <!-- Detailed explanation of handling time and timestamps in scripts.
 How to use now() and other time-based functions effectively. -->
-Abstractly describes how time is more important in datasqrl and timestamps are required for proper stream handling.

 Time is an important concept in DataSQRL because it determines how data streams are processed.

 For stream processing, it is useful to think of time as a timeline that stretches from the past through the present and into the future.
 The blue line in the picture below visualizes a timeline.